Cheng-Chi-Tang/Cloud_Computing_HW/HW4/Readme.md

 	bin/spark-submit  --deploy-mode client  yourPath/logistic_regression.py yourPath/data_banknote_authentication.txt 50

 where 50 means the number of iterations.
-An you will see the iteration process in the spark cluster.
+And you will see the iteration process in the spark cluster.